 Expression of GFP-tagged RNA-binding protein that we are characterizing for its novel role antagonizing microRNA function.

-Since their discovery a little over two decades ago, microRNAs have emerged as pervasive, conserved, post-translational regulators of gene expression.
+Since their discovery a little over two decades ago, microRNAs have emerged as pervasive, conserved, post-transcriptional regulators of gene expression.
 In the Kim lab we study how microRNAs control fundamental biological processes including cellular differentiation, post-embryonic development, and oncogenic cell proliferation.
 We are interested in addressing the question,

 “What regulates microRNA function?”